developeruche/cryptography-n-zk-research/README.md

 ## KZG airdrop over bn254 Elliptic curve

-This is a Rust implementation of the KZG commitment scheme over the bn254 elliptic curve.
+This is a RUST implementation of the KZG commitment scheme over the bn254 elliptic curve.
 Using this implementation to perform a token airdrop distribution using instead of using the regular `Merkle tree` commitment scheme.

 **Features**
 - [x] Toolkit for data preparation and formatting.